cryptr-auth/cryptr-react/README.md

 | `logOut`                                            | Asks to Cryptr SDK to run the session log out process                                                                                         |
 | `decoratedRequest(axiosConfig: AxiosRequestConfig)` | This method based on axios will decorate the request to the desired endpoint with the current Access Token as **Authorization Bearer Header** |

-There are more but major features are just above
+There are more but the major features are just above

 ## Components